giladstern/giladstern.github.io/_pages/about.md

 Recently, I've also been researching cryptography in distributed protocols, and the way these fields interact with each other.

-I am a PostDoc working with <a href='https://www.cs.cornell.edu/~rafael/'>Rafael Pass</a> in Tel Aviv University My PhD advisors were <a href='https://research.vmware.com/researchers/ittai-abraham'>Ittai Abraham</a> and <a href='https://www.cs.huji.ac.il/~dolev/'>Danny Dolev</a>.
+I am a PostDoc working with <a href='https://www.cs.cornell.edu/~rafael/'>Rafael Pass</a> in Tel Aviv University.
+My PhD advisors were <a href='https://research.vmware.com/researchers/ittai-abraham'>Ittai Abraham</a> and <a href='https://www.cs.huji.ac.il/~dolev/'>Danny Dolev</a>.